ContextMapper/contextmapper.github.io/_docs/language-reference/user-requirements.md

 permalink: /docs/user-requirements/
 ---

 As described in our [Rapid Object-oriented Analysis and Design](/docs/rapid-ooad/) page, the CML syntax supports the specification of user stories and use cases.
-From those stories and cases one can then derive DDD Subdomains and later Bounded Contexts.
+One can then derive DDD Subdomains and later Bounded Contexts from these stories and cases.

 The following examples illustrate the syntax for both concepts quickly.
 Both concepts allow to specify the _actor_/_user_, the _interactions_ (_so that I can_ part of user story), and the _benefit_ of a use case or user story.

 ## Use Case
-The syntax to declare a use case is as follows:
+The syntax to declare a use case rather briefly is as follows:

 <div class="highlight"><pre><span></span><span class="k">UseCase</span> UC1_Example {
   <span class="k">actor</span> = <span class="s">&quot;Insurance Employee&quot;</span>